danypark91/hd_log_reg/hd_log_reg_rmarkdown.md

 ## 4. Logistic Regression

-In the beginning of this notebook, the concept of the logistic regression was studied.
-Unlike the linear regression, the classification method apply accuracy, precision, F1 score and related indicators to measure the validty of the model.
-Splitting the entire dataframe between the train and test sets are essential to avoid biased results.
+At the beginning of this notebook, we studied the concept of logistic regression.
+Unlike the linear regression, the classification method applies accuracy, precision, F1 score, and related indicators to measure the validity.
+Splitting the entire data frame between the train and test sets is essential to avoid biased results.
 The `train_df` is used only to study and determine the appropriate model.
-For this study, the split of dataframe between train and test sets conducted with the ratio of 4:1.
-It is important to ramdomly allocate the incidences between the data sets.
-First `set.seed` will ramdomize the incidences in the frame, followed by the division.
-Once the statistical model is discovered and validated, the same model will be used to
+For this study, I split the data frame between the train and test sets with the ratio of 4:1.
+It is crucial to randomly allocate the incidences in the data sets.
+First, `set.seed` will randomize the incidences, followed by the division.
+Once the statistical model is discovered and validated, the same model will be used to predict the possible patient.

 ``` r
 #Train,Test Split